jup-ag/space-station/guides/7-perpetual-exchange/5-faq.md

 Wallet service providers might not be fully parsing the transactions, so, it is always a better idea to check on-chain.
 If you still couldn’t locate your fund although it was shown that it’s returned on the explorers, please contact your wallet service provider accordingly.
 :::

-### 2. I closed my position with profit and I have not received my fund.
+### 2. I closed my position with profit and I have not received my funds.

 You will receive the underlying asset for a LONG-position, i.e. SOL for SOL-Long, ETH for ETH-Long, wBTC for wBTC-Long.

 You will receive either USDC or USDT for all SHORT-positions.

-#### Perform these steps to check for funds from closed positons.
+#### Perform these steps to check for funds from closed positions.

 1. Under `Transaction History` on Jupiter Perpetual Trading, click on the transaction ID of the closed position.